simplyblock-io/documentation/docs/deployments/deployment-planning/recommendations.md

 ## Network

 In production, Simplyblock requires a __HA network__ for storage traffic (e.g. via LACP, Stacked Switches, MLAG, active/active or active/passive NICs, STP or MSTP).

+Simplyblock implements NVMe over Fabrics (NVMe-oF) working over any Ethernet interconnect.

+!!! recommendation
+    Simplyblock recommends NVIDIA Mellanox network adapters (ConnectX-6 or higher).

+For production, do not use software-defined switches such as Linux Bridge or OVS.
+Create an interface on top of a Linux bond over two ports of the NIC(s)  or using SRV-IO.

-It is recommended to use a separate network interface, which should also be highly available, for network traffic.
+Also it is recommended to use a separate physical NIC with two ports (bonded) and a HA network for management traffic; A 1 gb/s network is sufficient and Linux Bridge may be used.

-!!!
-Important Note
+!!! warning
-    Simplyblock requires a TCP/IP network, and all storage nodes in a cluster and hosts connected should reside in the same _VLAN_ for performance reasons.
+    All storage nodes within a cluster and all hosts accessing storage  shall reside within the same hardware vlan.
+Avoid any gateways or proxies higher than L2 on the network path.

-For maximum performance and depending on the capacity of the NVMEs, a dedicated storage network bandwidth of at least 10 gb/s is recommended per NVMe and not more than 10 NVMe are recommended per socket.

 ## PCIe Version